-- (a) Selected Owners only may apply for a permit to accommodate more than three dogs (excluding NZKC registered breeders or any approved property used for the business of dog boarding kennels) over the age of three months on an urban Residential zoned property (as defined in the Waitaki District Plan), or a rural-residential property with equal to or less than a 2,500m2 site. - (b) A permit will be required to accommodate more than three working dogs over the age of three months on an urban Residential zoned -property (as defined in the Waitaki District Plan), or a rural-residential property equal to or less than a 2,500m2 site.
+- (a) Selected owners only may apply for a permit to accommodate more than three dogs (excluding NZKC registered breeders or any approved property used for the business of dog boarding kennels) over the age of three months on an urban Residential zoned property (as defined in the Waitaki District Plan), or a rural-residential property with equal to or less than a 2,500m2 site. - (b) A permit will be required to accommodate more than three working dogs over the age of three months on an urban Residential zoned property (as defined in the Waitaki District Plan), or a rural-residential property equal to or less than a 2,500m2 site. - (c) All existing dog owners with more than three dogs who currently hold Selected owner status, and who reside on an urban Residential zoned property (as defined in the Waitaki District Plan), or a rural-residential property with equal to or less than a 2,500m2 site will be granted an existing rights status (and will not need to apply for a permit) until such time as there is a need to register new dogs to the property, and/or when one or more of the Selected Owner status criteria in section 3.1 of this Policy have not been met.